godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 To define the type of a variable or a constant, write a colon after the variable’s name, followed by its type.
 E.g. ``var health: int``.
-This forces the type of variable to always stay the same:
+This forces the variable's type to always stay the same:

 ::